-- We can point out the negative effects of their behavior if they're open to our advice, and ask them to stop.
+- Point out the negative effects of their behavior if they're open to our advice, and ask them to stop.

-- If they're totally unresponsive, we can remain silent and take the incident as a lesson in patience.
+- If they're totally unresponsive, remain silent and take the incident as a lesson in patience.
 Still, we should never stand by passively if we can end some kind of disturbance.

 One of the main things to control is the instinct to become defensive when others criticize us.
-We can remain calm and examine honestly to see if what they said was right – and if it was, then we can apologise and correct our behavior.
+We can remain calm and examine honestly to see if what they said was right – and if it was, then we can apologize and correct our behavior.
 If what they said was nonsense, we just drop it if it’s unimportant.
-If it concerns an issue that matters, we can point out their faulty thinking, as long as we do it without any hint of condescension or aggression (See 8 Buddhist Tips for Dealing with Anger).
+If it concerns an issue that matters, we can point out their faulty thinking, as long as we do it without any hint of condescension or aggression.

 Before we sleep at night, we can do another short meditation to calm down from the day’s activities, by focusing once more on the breath.
 We review the day’s events and see how we’ve dealt with them.
 Did we lose our temper, or say something foolish?
 If so, we regret that we weren’t able to control ourselves, and then without any sense of guilt, resolve to do better tomorrow.
 We also note when we’ve handled situations wisely and kindly.
 We rejoice in that and resolve to continue further in that direction.
 We then go to sleep, looking forward to tomorrow when we can continue working on ourselves and helping others.
 We can feel really happy that we’re making our precious lives so meaningful.